Menu

 On Grief

-In late winter 2025, I recorded a piece for a symposium on invisible loss and disenfranchised grief.
-When I was first approached to do this piece, I imagined a soundscape of tabla, perhaps with a gentle rain sound as the backdrop.
-I had worked with the topic of grief, as we all have, for many years, so I was drawn to creating a soundscape that specifically brought out some of my feelings on grief and loss.
-I was asked to also incorporate some beautiful classical-style guitar performed by Grayson Zuber, and as soon as I heard his wonderful playing, I knew I had to let that be the instrumental focus of the recording.
+Having worked with the topic of grief for many years, I was drawn to creating a soundscape that specifically brought out some of my feelings on the topic and experience.
+I was also asked to incorporate some beautiful classical-style guitar performed by musician Grayson Zuber.
+As soon as I heard his wonderful playing, I knew I had to let that be the instrumental focus of this recording.

 Grayson Zuber – classical guitar